ia-toki/tcframe/docs/basic_concepts.rst

 - 1 <= K <= 100
 - -100000 <= A[i] <= 100000

 We will be writing a test cases generator for this problem.
-Create a C++ file, for example, **generator.cpp**.
+The program we will be writing is called **runner program**.
+Create a C++ file, for example, **runner.cpp**.

-First of all, we need to include the main tcframe header file:
+First of all, we need to include the main tcframe runner header file:

 .. sourcecode:: cpp

-    #include "tcframe/tcframe.hpp"
+    #include "tcframe/runner.hpp"
     using namespace tcframe;

 Then, we will need to write specifications as will be explained in the next sections.